 Alzheimer’s disease is often called a family disease, because the chronic stress of watching a loved one slowly decline affects everyone.
 Comprehensive treatment must therefore address the needs of the entire family.
 This includes emotional support, counseling, and educational programs about Alzheimer’s disease for individuals and family members as they strive to provide a safe and comfortable environment at home.
 With two-thirds of all Alzheimer’s patients initially cared for in the home, it is important for the caregiver to know where he or she can turn for help along with following some basic guidelines.

 - Learn about the disease.
 Know what can be expected as the disease progresses.
-Changes in personality and behavior are all part of the natural course inflicted upon the victim and should not be taken personally.
+Changes in personality and behavior are all part of the natural course of the disease.
 Education helps accept the situation, plan for the future and set realistic expectations for yourself and your loved one.

 - Remember, Alzheimer’s is a disease.
 Although explaining the disease to others may be difficult, it helps friends, family and neighbors to understand the behavior of the patient and the stress experienced by the caregiver.

 - Ask for and accept help.
 Caregivers should not try to “go it alone.”
 Through training, caregivers can learn how to control unwanted behaviors, improve communication, and keep the person with Alzheimer’s safe.
 Research has shown that caregivers benefit from training and support groups and that participation in these groups allow caregivers to care for their loved one at home longer.

 - Take a break from being the primary caregiver.
 Ask your family or friends to help so you are able to take some time off.
 Whether it’s just a few hours or a weekend away, relief is needed from the stressful situation.